The annual programme is at the core of the International Training Programme (ITP).

 About the International Training Programme

-Every summer, the British Museum runs a training programme for museum and heritage professionals from around the world, with up to 26 participants spending six weeks in the UK.
+Every year, the British Museum runs a skill-sharing programme for museum and heritage professionals from around the world.

 The International Training Programme seeks to expose participants to various aspects of museum work, to develop skills, disseminate best practice, increase specialist knowledge and create a global network of colleagues.